 ponder...
 Take a guess at how most people make up

 question?
 Most folks believe they use their brains

 to contemplate and consider potential outcomes, pros and

 cons, ramifications of not doing something, and the

 like.
 However, since we are spiritual beings (if I

 may even talk about this aspect of humanity), we more

-often than not make our decisions using our hearts and
+often than not make our decisions using our hearts and not

-with that ''thing'' being considered.
-This even
+''thing'' being considered.
+This even includes the